BassJamm/DOC-SITE/docs/Code Snippets/Azure Active Directory.md

 ---
-sidebar_position: 1
+sidebar_position: 2
-id: AzCli Cheatsheet
+id: Azure Active Directory
-title: AzCli Cheatsheet
+title: Azure Active Directory
-tags: [AzureCli, CheatSheet]
+tags: [AzureAD, Command Line]
 ---

 This document is supposed to be a cheatsheet of commands useful when using the Azure Cli.